PVA And Its Impact On The Planet

 ✔ Free of plastic or any additional wrapping

-✔ Packaged in lightweight, compostable pouches that are much less bulky than the traditional bottled alternatives
+✔ Packaged in lightweight, compostable pouches (no more bulky plastic containers!)